 - We are the only e-signature solution in the market with a visual audit trail to easily and quickly prove compliance and support your legal case.

 Check out our infographic, which outlines eSignLive’s key differentiators.

 Yes.
 Security is always top-of-mind when organizations begin signing online with customers, partners and suppliers. eSignLive provides three levels of security:

 - User authentication: eSignLive offers multiple ways to verify the signer’s identity, including traditional login/password, secret question/answer, SMS passcode, third-party authentication services (e.g., Equifax), support for CAC/PIV smartcards, and more.
 To learn more, read the user authentication white paper.

 - Document authentication: Once a document is signed with eSignLive, it is locked down with a digital signature (essentially a tamper-proof seal).
 Unlike paper-based contracts and signatures that require careful attention to detail and that rely on the human eye for verification, e-signed contracts based on digital signatures can automatically flag any errors or alterations.
 So any attempt to alter the document’s contents will render it invalid.
 Plus, it is not possible to copy and paste a signature since eSignLive also secures the signature blocks with a digital signature.
 Even with all this security, we make it easy for you to verify the authenticity of the document and signatures – in just one click.

 - Audit trails: eSignLive captures all the digital fingerprints that people leave as they go through a signing process.
-These are captured in two types of audit trails: a document audit trail (what the signer signed) and a process audit trail (how the signer signed). eSignLive resonates with legal and compliance teams because these audit trails provide visibility into when and how the transaction took place – something that simply isn’t possible in the paper world.
+These are captured in two types of audit trails: a static audit trail (what the signer signed) and a patented visual audit trail (how the signer signed). eSignLive resonates with legal and compliance teams because these audit trails provide visibility into when and how the transaction took place – something that simply isn’t possible in the paper world.
 Read more in this blog.

 What are the top security features to look for in an e-signature solution?